“…better representation and advancement of women barristers on the Western Circuit.”

 When the WCWF started in 2015, the Statistics from the Bar Council showed that women had made up 50% of people called to the Bar since 2000.
 However, only 31% of barristers were over 15 years call and only 14.8% of all QC’s (now KC’s) were women.

 Have those figures changed substantively since that time?
 Has the percentage of women called translated to women at the senior end of the Bar?
 The most recent figures from the Bar Council show that the figures are moving, albeit very slowly, in the right direction.
-There is a higher proportion of women who start pupillage than men, in 2022, there were only 24 more men than women at under 5 years’ call (out of those who identified as male and female).
+There is a higher proportion of women who are called to the Bar and who start pupillage than men, in 2022, there were only 24 more men than women at under 5 years’ call (out of those who identified as male and female).

 However, there is a noticable disparity between those over 15 years’ call with almost double the number of male in comparison to female practitioners.
 The numbers for men and women have barely changed at all since 2018, save that there has been a small increase in women practitioners over 15 years’ call but there has also been a small increase in male practitioners over 15 years’ call.
 To further compound matters, KC’s who are women stands at approximately 400 – which is shocking when compared to the approximately 1500 KC’s who are men.